LASER FOR SKIN REJUVENATION

 Q: How do lasers work?

 A: Lasers work by generating a single wavelength of light that is absorbed only by a single pigment.
-Some wavelengths target the red color of acne scars, broken capillaries and blood vessels.
+Some wavelengths target the red color of acne scars, broken capillaries, and blood vessels.
 Others hone in on melanin, the brown pigment in hair and skin, so they can both zap dark marks and remove unwanted hair.
 To minimize wrinkles, some lasers are absorbed by water, which precisely wounds the skin, generates new collagen, and leaves fine lines much less visible.
 (This process is known generally as skin resurfacing, and is amazing.)
 The changes produced by lasers are not temporary – in that the change is a permanent change, your skin will continue to age, but what has changed has changed until the aging process begins again.

 Q: What’s the difference between ablative and non-ablative lasers?

 A: Ablation is the removal of material by vaporization, chipping, or other erosive processes.
-Non-ablative laser leave the outer layer of skin alone and target deeper tissue, so the skin does not become raw.
+Non-ablative lasers leave the outer layer of skin alone and target deeper tissue, so the skin does not become raw.
 Treatments from ablative lasers, therefore, take longer to heal (three to ten days), than non-ablative ones, which take hours to several days.
 Another way to think about it is “wounding”lasers versus “non-wounding”.

 Q: What makes one laser different from another?